AXOOM/charts/charts/pod-restarter/README.md

 # Pod Restarter Helm Chart

-This Helm chart deploys a Kubernetes Cronjob that periodically deletes Pods with a specific app label.
-The Pods should then be recreated/restarted automatically by the Deployment or StatefulSet that created them.
+This Helm chart deploys a Kubernetes Cronjob that periodically restarts Pods controlled by Deployments or StatefulSets.
+This uses `kubect rollout restart` internally.

 To be able to use this Charts you must first run: